 The criteria above is not 100% thorough but more of a Baseline of what we're looking for in Wifi Monitoring and Analyzing Software.
 With that said, many of the programs listed below will have all of the features and many more.

-Here's the Best Wifi Network Analyzers & Monitoring Software of 2020:
+The Best Wifi Network Analyzers & Monitoring Software

 Below is a list of the best tools we've discovered for wireless analysis and enterprise monitoring – some are FREE and others are paid tools.
 Nonetheless, we recommend downloading them and giving them a try in your networks to see if they meet your qualifications.

-Some main features of Solarwinds NPM for Wifi are as follows:
+Some main features of SolarWinds Wifi Analyzer with NPM (Network Performance Monitor) are as follows:

 - Automatically Scan & Discover Wifi Access Points for Easy setup